hrawp/smart-store-aaron/README.md

 That may rasie the question what about the other for promotional codes.
 I would say limit the precentage discount on laptops or exclude them all together.

 Section 7.
 Challenges
 I was somewhat divided whether I should use a python OLAP or POWER BI with OLAP.
 I decided to go with PowerBI for P6 since I felt it had all the tools and views necessary.
-This includes the slice and dice through the data to help answer the buisness questions I had.
+This includes the slice and dice through the data to help answer the business questions I had.